-- 1. Strengthen the international dimension of the curriculum by assuring that international issues, problems, and perspectives are appropriately represented in courses, major degree programs, and minor studies; - Enrich the international dimension of the co-curricular climate by sponsoring internationally oriented lectures, artistic activities, seminars, and thematic events with an international focus; - Provide international experiences for students and faculty by initiating and sponsoring study abroad programs and exchange agreements with foreign colleges and universities and by cooperating with external organizations and agencies that support teaching, study, and research activities abroad for faculty and students;
+- 1. Strengthen the international dimension of the curriculum by assuring that international issues, problems, and perspectives are appropriately represented in courses, major degree programs, and minor studies; - 2.
+Enrich the international dimension of the co-curricular climate by sponsoring internationally oriented lectures, artistic activities, seminars, and thematic events with an international focus: - 3.
+Provide international experiences for students and faculty by initiating and sponsoring study abroad programs and exchange agreements with foreign colleges and universities and by cooperating with external organizations and agencies that support teaching, study, and research activities in the international dimension for faculty and students:

 - 4. Encourage the involvement of international students and scholars in the life of the University through the provision of comprehensive support services for international students and faculty and the promotion of Valdosta State as a welcoming environment for foreign scholars and students; and - 5.
-Heighten global awareness and understanding in the region of south Georgia by bringing together resources of the University and community in educational and civic programs for the general pubic and maintaining strong linkages with other institutions in the region.
+Heighten global awareness and understanding in the region of South Georgia by bringing together resources of the University and community in educational and civic programs for the general public and maintaining strong linkages with other institutions in the region.

-Among its many activities, the Center for International Programs administers an International Studies Minor, coordinates study abroad and exchange opportunities for faculty and students, oversees support services for international students, maintains a World-Wide Web home page, and organizes each spring a major lecture series on an international theme.
-More information on international activities of the university is available in the Center for International Programs, located at 204 Georgia Avenue, or online at >www.valdosta.edu/cip>.
+Among its many activities, the Center for International Programs administers an International Studies Minor, coordinates study abroad and exchange opportunities for faculty and students, oversees support services for international students, works with national and international agencies and organizations to enrich the learning, teaching, and research opportunities at VSU, maintains a World-Wide Web home page, and organizes community engagement events and lecture series on international themes.
+More nformation on international activities of the university is available in the Center for International Programs, located at 204 Georgia Avenue, or online at www.valdosta.edu/cip